algolia/algoliasearch-alexa/quickstart.md

 Notice the synchronicity between our handler name and our intent schema. (`GetListingsIntent` in both.)

-Next, zip up both the `index.js` file and `node_modules` directory *without* zipping them into a directory themselves.
+Next, *without* zipping them into a directory themselves, zip up both the `index.js` file and `node_modules` directory.
+By default, when going through the GUI, whatever we want to zip is put into a directory, which causes an error that's not immediately obvious.
+We'll avoid that by going through the terminal:

 ```bash
 $ zip files.zip index.js -r node_modules/
 ```

 In the **Code** tab of the Lambda function manager, select **Upload a .ZIP file** for the code entry type and upload our new zip file.
 Click on the **Save and Test** button.
-A modal will appear that allow you to create a JSON payload that mimic what your Lambda function will receive from the Alexa Skills service.
+A modal will appear that allow you to create a JSON payload that mimics what your Lambda function will receive from the Alexa Skills service.

 You can create this payload by going to the **Test** section of the skill setup section of your Amazon Developer Console and typing in an utterance.
 You do not need to preface it with `ask {invocation name}`.
 The JSON payload will appear below as the Lambda Request.
 Copy that and paste it in the modal and hit **Save and Test** at the bottom.